 Overview - The SON is one of four Schools in the University.
-The SON offers four programs: an Entry-Level BSN program through the Women's College, an Entry-Level Accelerated Second-Degree BSN program and an accelerated RN to BSN program through the College of Adult Undergraduate Studies (CAUS), and a MSN program through the College of Graduate Studies.
+The SON offers three programs: an Entry-level BSN program through the Women's College, an accelerated RN to BSN program through the College of Adult Undergraduate Studies (CAUS) and a MSN program through the College of Graduate Studies.